openaps/AndroidAPSdocs/docs/EN/RemoteFeatures/SMSCommands.md

 **Hint**: It can be useful to have unlimited SMS on your phone plan (for each phone used) if a lot of SMS will be sent.

-(SMS-Commands-commands)=
 ## Commands

-Commands must be sent in English, the response will be in your local language if the response string is already [translated](translations-translate-strings-for-AAPS-app).
+Commands must be sent in English, the response will be in your local language if the response string is already [translated](../translations.md#translate-strings-for-aaps-app).

 ![SMS Commands Example](../images/SMSCommands.png)